-At the community level, the decisions, strategies and initiatives implemented by professionals, experts, relevant stakeholders and policy makers become visible.
+At the community level, the decisions, strategies, and initiatives implemented by professionals, experts, relevant stakeholders, and policymakers become visible.
 Those actions have a direct and tangible impact on the community and its members.

-Through changes in educational programs, such as inclusive teaching methods or organizing workshops for the community, actions become visible through increased student engagement, participation and positive feedback from community members.
-This does not always necessarily have to be preceded by the transformation of an entire system, as it is highlighted in the chapter for policymakers.
-Concerning Practitioners, it is often simply individual steps and twists that can already make a big difference.
+Through changes in educational programs, such as inclusive teaching methods or organizing workshops for the community, actions become visible through increased student engagement, participation, and positive feedback from community members.
+This does not always necessarily have to be preceded by the transformation of an entire system, because it is highlighted in the chapter for policymakers.
+As for practitioners, it is often simply individual steps and tweaks that make big differences.

-It is absolutely necessary for policymakers, whether at the local, regional, or national level, to make basic provisions by implementing policies, allocating resources, and establishing support systems, thus generating a solid inclusive foundation.
-By prioritizing funding for community-based science education programs, taking action to promote inclusion, or working directly with community organizations, actions automatically lead to improved educational opportunities for marginalized groups, educational outcomes, reduced disparities, increased community engagement, and a more cohesive and inclusive community atmosphere.
+It is necessary for policymakers whether at the local, regional, or national level to implement policies, allocate resources, and establishe support systems en route to creating a solid inclusive foundation.
+By prioritizing funding for community-based science educational programs, taking action to promote inclusion, or working directly with community organizations, actions automatically lead to improved educational opportunities for marginalized groups, improved educational outcomes, reduced disparities, increased community engagement, and a more cohesive and inclusive community atmosphere.